jainamb12/olympic-data-analysis/README.md

    ```
    **NOTE** : In case the above command doesn't work, try running the file by giving absolute file path in your terminal:

 ## Logic
-\* Filter the data by removing winter rows

-\* Merge two datasets: athelete_events.csv and noc_regions.csv on basis of NOC.
-This will give us the complete information about the atheletes.

-\* Preprocess the data or clean the dataset, then do **OHE** on medal column after that do **group by** on NOC basis sum the total medals **sort by gold**.
-But output is very different from expected when compare to real values from sources this is because data is *according to athelete not according to team* means india won gold in hocky in 1928 then total 11 gold medals will be consider for that particular year not 1 time
-to solve this drop rows which has same values for **Team , NOC , Games , Year , City , Sport , Event , Medal** then group by again
+The analytical engine processes the Olympic data through these key steps:

+1. **Initial Data Filtering**:
+The dataset is initially filtered to include only **Summer Olympics** records, removing all "Winter" season entries.

+2. **Data Merging**:
+The athlete_events.csv and noc_regions.csv datasets are merged using the NOC (National Olympic Committee) column to consolidate athlete and region information.

+3. **Data Preprocessing and Medal Aggregation**:
+The dataset undergoes thorough cleaning and preprocessing.
+One-Hot Encoding (OHE) is applied to the Medal column to create binary indicators for Gold, Silver, and Bronze.
+A direct group by NOC and summing of medals would incorrectly count multiple medals for team events (e.g., 11 gold medals for a hockey team win).
+To correct this, duplicate rows based on a combination of Team, NOC, Games, Year, City, Sport, Event, and Medal are dropped before aggregation.
+This ensures each unique medal won by a team/athlete for an event is counted only once.
+After correction, medals are then grouped and aggregated.

+4. **Flexible Data Filtering**:
-\* cover 4 different cases of filtering dataset by country and year, write same method in helper file .
+A dedicated helper function is implemented to manage four different cases of filtering the dataset by country and year, ensuring dynamic and precise analysis.

-**Note** : In above analysis results may slightly vary because of historical and geographical circumstances for that country e.g. russia, germany etc.

-\* In overall analysis part first there is top statistics about olympics which is obtained by getting unique records from a particulat column and count it. after that there are plots and maps.
+Note: Due to historical and geographical changes (e.g., in countries like Russia, Germany), results in some analyses might show slight variations compared to current official records.

+5. **Overall Analysis Implementation**:
+This section begins by presenting top-level statistics, derived from unique counts within specific columns, followed by the generation of various plots and geographical maps for comprehensive insights.

+6. **Country-wise Analysis Implementation**:
-\* Finally for country wise analysis there is plot for it's medal tally and a map showing that country excels in which sports
+For individual country analysis, a dedicated plot visualizes its medal tally over time, and a map highlights the sports in which that country excels.

 ## Features
 1. User Input selection for preferences